vimalnegi/dummy_google_analytics/README.md

 create database named 'analyst' and password 'password' which run on port '5432' in postgres
 ## Development server

-Run 3 terminal with following cmds :-
+Run 2 terminal with following cmds :-
-1.  npm run client-watch
+1.  npm start
-2.  npm run server
-3.  ./ngrok 3000
+2.  ./ngrok 3000

 ##API's
 request '/list' of type 'get' to see all page visits:-